Quick Legal Facts

 Criminal possession of a weapon in the third degree, a felony, occurs when one commits a violation of § 265.01 (Criminal Possession of a Weapon (4th degree) and has previously been convicted of any crime.
 See § 265.02.
 It should be noted that the prior conviction does not have to have been a crime of violence, nor does it apply only to convictions in New York.
-It is not inconceivable that possession of a wholesome slip joint pocket knife; lively circumstances; and a prior plastic straw conviction could cascade into a felony.
+It is not inconceivable that possession of a wholesome slip-joint pocket knife; lively circumstances; and a prior plastic straw or face mask conviction could cascade into a felony.

-It is unlawful persons who are not U.S. citizens to possess any of the weapons described in § 265.02 even if the presence of such person in this country is authorized by federal Law, although, New York passed a law on June 17, 2019 which will allow illegal aliens in the state to apply for New York State issued driver licenses.
-If there is any consistency in New York law, it is that knives are less welcome than illegal aliens.
+It is unlawful for persons who are not U.S. citizens to possess any of the weapons described in § 265.02 even if the presence of such person in this country is authorized by federal law, although, New York passed a law on June 17, 2019, which allows illegal aliens in the state to apply for New York State issued driver licenses.
+Within New York, knives are less welcome than illegal aliens.

 There are various exemptions applicable to the New York Penal Code §265 which are found at § 265.20.
 There is a significant exemption for “switchblade” knives which provides that:

 a.
 Paragraph (h) of subdivision twenty-two of section 265.00 and sections 265.01, 265.01-a, subdivision one of section 265.01-b, 265.02, 265.03, 265.04, 265.05, 265.10, 265.11, 265.12, 265.13, 265.15, 265.36, 265.37 and 270.05 shall not apply to: